-'''

 editor:variable-value name &optional kind where

-'''

 Returns the value of the editor variable name, where name is a symbol.
 An error is signalled if the variable is undefined.
-The argument kind can take the value :current, :global or :mode.
+The argument kind can take the value :current, :buffer, :global or :mode.
 The default value of kind is :current.
-The argument where should be the name of a buffer.